ArleneJuaton/BadBank/README.md

 ### Description:

-Bad Bank is the Capstone Project for Module 2 in the MIT - Fullstack Development with MERN.
-It is called Bad Bank due to the users data exposured in the UI (intentionally).
+Bad Bank is the Capstone Project for MIT - Fullstack Development with MERN course.
+It is called Bad Bank with user's data intentionally exposed in the UI (front end).

 It consists of a simple React application where the students apply concepts such as hooks, context, routing, and form validations.
 As well, for the first attempt from the students to deploy a React application using AWS S3 Buckets.